Does Vocal Fry Ruin Job Prospects? All You Need to Know

 How Vocal Fry Damages Job Prospects

 Vocal fry is a technique singers know well.
 It’s small wonder “fry fever” first caught on among entertainers.
-For example, Zoey Deschanel [pictured, above] is one celebrity who famously speaks with vocal fry.
+For example, Zoey Deschanel is one celebrity who famously speaks with vocal fry.
 Nowadays, some women speak in this way to sound perky or cool, while others believe this manner of speech lends necessary gravitas as they elbow their way into a businessman’s world.

 The reality is speaking in vocal fry conveys a very different message to the listener.
 Especially if your potential employer is aware of the vocal fry “epidemic,” you run the risk of being written off by association with negative stereotypes.
 So what exactly does speaking with vocal fry communicate about you?
 Here are several reasons to kick the habit during a job interview.

 Performance during an interview depends on many factors and there is a lot you can do to create a positive overall impression.
 Speaking like a squeaky door, as some describe vocal fry, can be such a powerful attention trap that your potential boss might not be listening to you at all.
-When all they hear is how you sound and not what you say, you speech patterns may distract from your professional skills and qualifications.
+When all they hear is how you sound and not what you say, your speech patterns may distract from your professional skills and qualifications.

 Some people might think you are looking down on them when you’re speaking in an unnatural way, be it vocal fry, uptalk, valleyspeak, or sexy baby voice.
 One never wants to start an interview by demonstrating disdain or disrespect.

-Articulation specialists and vocal coaches insist the constant fluttering of the vocal cords that produces the effect of vocal fry has potential to damage your vocal cords.
+Articulation specialists and vocal coaches insist the constant fluttering of the vocal cords that produces the effect of vocal fry has the potential to damage your vocal cords.
 Others believe that speaking in a low register cannot be harmful as it is natural in some languages.
 Independent of questions about permanent damage, straining your voice to unnatural pitches has been known to make you lose your voice.
 Picture this happening during an interview.
 A glass of water won’t be of much help.

 How to Fix Vocal Fry

 Job interview anxiety affects people in different ways.
-Some tend to speak in an unnaturally high-pitched voice; others speak faster than usual (indeed, faster than they can think).
+Some tend to speak in an unnaturally high-pitched voice.
+Others speak faster than usual (indeed, faster than they can think).
 Others find themselves of two minds about what to say.
 Especially when candidates embellish the truth, they leave long gaps in their speech that create a tense atmosphere and annoy listeners.